mmourazos/Curso-2025-2026/PSP/Unit 1 - Introduction to Concurrent Programming/2 - Process, Programs and Threads.md

 We will list all the improvements that concurrency brings in the following points:

-- Optimization in the use of CPU and other resources.
+- Optimices the use of CPU and other resources.
 While a process is performing I/O operations (like reading from a file or waiting for network access), other processes can use the CPU to perform computations.
 This leads to better utilization of system resources and improved overall performance.
 - Provides interactivity to the user.
 In a concurrent system, the user interface can remain responsive while background tasks are being executed.
 This is particularly important in applications that require real-time interaction, such as video games or multimedia applications.
 - Improves responsiveness.
 A server, due to concurrency, can handle multiple client requests simultaneously, reducing wait times and improving the overall user experience.
 - Allows for a more comprehensive design of complex systems.
 Complex systems often involve multiple components that need to interact with each other.
 Concurrency allows these components to operate independently, making it easier to design and maintain the system.